radicle-dev/radicle.xyz/_guides/seeder.md

 > server, using something like `iptables`, though this is out of scope for this
 > guide.

-### Securing the `seed` user

-Now that your node is configured, you can secure the `seed` user by disabling shell access.
-This is optional, though recommended.

-    sudo chsh -s /usr/sbin/nologin seed

-This will prevent anyone from logging in as the `seed` user.

 ### Running your node for the first time

 Before setting up your node as a system service, it's a good idea to run it